-The September meeting of the Twin City Tea Party will be held on Monday, September 29, 2014 at 6:30 pm at Barber's Crossing Restaurant, 175 Leominster Road (Rt 12), Sterling, MA in the Chocksett Room (downstairs).
+The October meeting of the Twin City Tea Party will be held on Monday, October 27, 2014 at 6:30 pm at Barber's Crossing Restaurant, 175 Leominster Road (Rt 12), Sterling, MA in the Chocksett Room (downstairs).
 Barber's Crossing is off interstate 190 as it intersects with Rt 12.
 It is located at the Sterling-Leominster border.
-We are proud to announce that Paul Craney, Executive Director, Mass Fiscal Alliance will be our special guest speaker.
+This is the last meeting before the November 4 elections.
+We are planning a candidate and ballot issue forum where we will discuss and examine the ballot questions and perhaps look into the future of the balance of power in Boston and in DC.
 The Twin City Tea Party is non-partisan.
 All are welcome to attend.
-There are no costs, dues or fees to attend.
+There are no cost, dues or fees to attend.
+Dinner at Barbers Crossing is available at the attendees expense.

 SPECIAL ALERT, IMMEDIATE CHANGE IN MEETING LOCATION: Cornerstone's Restaurant has been sold and will not reopen as a restaurant.
 We are currently in the process of locating a new venue for our monthly meetings, effective September 2014.
 The Twin City Tea Party thanks the management of Cornerstone's for allowing the TCTP to hold our meetings at their restaurant and for serving us over these past several years.
 Our special thanks and appreciation goes to Nancy for her dedicated service and friendship over the past two years.
 We will miss you Nancy and wish you well!
 Your conservative friends.